What Is DERMS? Definition, History, Use Cases, and Future Outlook

 What are the main features and use cases of a distributed energy resource management platform?

-As DERMS technology continues to mature, new standards are being established to support local, regional, and federal mandates from organizations such as the Department of Energy (DOE) and the Federal Energy Regulatory Commission (FERC).
+As the technology continues to mature, new standards are being established to support local, regional, and federal mandates from organizations such as the Department of Energy (DOE) and the Federal Energy Regulatory Commission (FERC).
 Utilities begin their grid modernization journeys from very different starting points.
 Some have already deployed supervisory systems, such as ADMS and SCADA and seek to add DER control capabilities, while others are building foundational capabilities from the ground up.

 To maximize value, DERMS implementations are typically phased, prioritizing use cases that address the most urgent grid constraints and deliver early operational benefits.
 Common Grid DERMS use cases include: